quattor/quattor.github.com/_posts/2012-10-31-install-aquilon.md

 An introduction to installing Aquilon
 -------------------------------------

+This guide describes the installation of an Aquilon broker on a Scientific Linux 6 host (It should work for  any RedHat 6 clone).

-Start by installing the prerequisites described in [Aquilon Prerequisitess](http://quattor.org/documentation/2012/10/31/aquilon-prerequisites.html).
+With your basic OS installed you can then add the prerequisites described in [Aquilon Prerequisites](http://quattor.org/documentation/2012/10/31/aquilon-prerequisites.html).

 Now install Aquilon itself